 Sissingué became Perseus’ second gold mine when it was developed ahead of time and on budget in January 2018.
-Sissingué is located in the north of Côte d’Ivoire near the border of Mali, 787km north-west of Côte d’Ivoire’s commercial capital of Abidjan.
-High grade gold ore is sourced from one main open pit and several smaller satellite open pits and processed through a conventional 1.4 million tonnes per annum CIL processing facility.
-The mine produces between 70,000 and 100,000 ounces of gold per annum at a weighted average AISC of around US$760 per ounce.
+Sissingué is in the north of Côte d’Ivoire, near the border of Mali, 787km north-west of Côte d’Ivoire’s commercial capital of Abidjan.

-The Sissingué Gold Mine is situated on the Syama-Boundiali Greenstone Belt.
+The Sissingué Gold Mine and satellite deposits are situated on the Syama-Boundiali Greenstone Belt.
 The terrain is comprised of undifferentiated granitoids, flysch sediments, intermediate volcanics, and small occurrences of mafic intrusives and molasse sediments.

 Sissingué Production Process